-While service members of the past managed to maintain a higher level of fitness, today’s military is fatter, slower and weaker than ever before.
-However many individuals within the Special Operations, SWAT and combat arms community have taken on new fitness programs such as Crossfit, P90X, Insanity and Gym Jones.
-Many new programs are specifically tailored to fit the needs of the operator and designed to increase strength, endurance and fast twitch muscles.
+While service members of the past managed to maintain a higher level of fitness, today’s military is fatter, slower, and weaker than ever before.
+However many individuals within the Special Operations, SWAT and combat arms community have taken on new fitness programs such as Crossfit, P90X, Insanity, and Gym Jones.
+Many new programs are specifically tailored to fit the needs of the operator and designed to increase strength, endurance, and fast-twitch muscles.
 While these programs exist, it’s tough to know which programs to follow and which programs to ditch.
-Through several years of service in the Special Operations

-Crossfit Unbroken is located in Denver, CO and owned by Crossfit Athlete Matt Hathcock who is dedicated to providing law enforcement and military operators with excellent operational training.
-To contact Matt about more information on Tactical Performance classes email him at [email protected] or visit their website at www.crossfitunbroken.com
+Crossfit Unbroken is located in Denver, CO and owned by Crossfit Athlete Matt Hathcock.
+Matt is dedicated to providing law enforcement and military operators with excellent operational training.
+To contact Matt about more information on Tactical Performance classes email him at [email protected] or visit their website at www.crossfitunbroken.com.

 Run by a Special Forces 18D, TAP provides great articles to operators about tactical fitness, shooting techniques, equipment suggestions, and general information on how to be a better operator.
 For more details visit their website at www.tacticalathleticperformance.com